shelby147/UVAFME_model_init/README.md

 Model input and output data and raw and intermediate data products are available upon request.

 ## Repository folder structure

+_Summaries are available in select subdirectories in Description.txt_

 scripts - creating input files for UVAFME and analyzing output